Uddhav-Chaudhary/sql-data-warehouse-project/README.md

 - **Product Performance**
 - **Sales Trends**

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 ---

-  ## License
+## 🛡️License

 This project is licensed under the [MIT License](LUCENSE).
 You are free to use, modify, and share this project with proper attribution.

-  ## About Me
+## ⭐About Me